Thoth-Project/About/README.md

 -Mood tracker . after every task the app asks u how do u feel about doing that task so it learns witch tasks makes u happy so when u feel sad it recommends some tasks that u love when u are in the mood of “I don’t feel like doing anything”

+# technical Data:

+-this app will be made using *react native* framework -will be available for (Web,Android,ios)